tsiki/connectednotes/README.md

 # Current status

-Integration with Google Drive works - however, since this is pre-alpha changes are possible and I won't yet guarantee any backwards-compatibility.
+Integration with Google Drive works - however, since this is beta changes are possible.

 # Running locally